Did you know that March is endometriosis awareness month? It affects approximately 1 out of 10 women.

 - Folic acid– folic acid is needed to insure proper blood flow, and folic acid deficiency may contribute to blood clotting.

 - Herbs– Chinese medicine has used herbs for centuries to safely and effectively treat the symptoms associated with endometriosis, namely the pain and excessively heavy bleeding.

 Quality of life and endometriosis – the combination of severe pain and excessively heavy bleeding can be debilitating to women, keeping them from engaging in their normal daily activities.
-This isn’t normal, and the good news is that endometriosis can be effective managed, returning women to a higher quality of life.
+This isn’t normal, and the good news is that endometriosis can be effectively managed, returning women to a higher quality of life.

 Fertility and endometriosis – the greatest impact endometriosis has on one’s fertility is by choking off the blood flow into the ovaries.
 This can lead to a premature aging of the ovaries and make it difficult for them to perform their function of producing high quality eggs.